mrcavalcanti/mosaicoo/docs/sources/installation/restart-grafana.md

 sudo /etc/init.d/grafana-server status
 ```

-Alternately, you can configure the Grafana server to restart at boot:
+Alternately, you can configure the Mosaicoo server to restart at boot:

 ```bash
 sudo update-rc.d grafana-server defaults